 WTVR moved to dismiss the case, and later for summary judgment, arguing that the news story was completely true.
 But the court denied the motions, finding that while the statements made in the broadcast might have been literally true, the story was “reasonably capable of the defamatory meaning alleged by Horne.”
 The name of the story was “Felon Hired, Then Fired,” and those words were displayed across the screen for the duration of the segment.
 Viewed in context, the court held, viewers could reasonably infer that the school system fired the felon for failing to disclose the prior conviction on her job application.

 So the court allowed the case to proceed to trial.
 What’s interesting to me is that there is no discussion in the opinion about the “of and concerning” test, which requires a showing that the defamatory words at issue referred to the plaintiff specifically, either directly or by implication.
 As mentioned previously, the story does not mention Horne by name.
 That’s not dispositive of the issue.
-To satisfy the of-and-concerning test, a publication does not need to identify the plaintiff by name, but it does need to identify the plaintiff was sufficient particularity so that people who know the plaintiff would understand the communication to be referring to that person.
+To satisfy the of-and-concerning test, a publication does not need to identify the plaintiff by name, but it does need to identify the plaintiff with sufficient particularity so that people who know the plaintiff would understand the communication to be referring to that person.
 To me, this seems like a potentially fatal flaw in Horne’s case.
 Even if the broadcast could be reasonably interpreted as an implied accusation that a convicted felon tried to conceal the fact of the conviction from the school system, I don’t see anything in the broadcast suggesting the faintest hint of that person’s identity.

 Interestingly, the case did proceed to trial, but WTVR never had to present any evidence; the court entered judgment in WTVR’s favor as a matter of law, immediately after Horne rested her case.
 How did that happen?
 I don’t know–I have not seen a transcript of the proceedings and no written opinion is available as of this writing–but I suspect it might have something to do with the “of and concerning” test.
 If Horne didn’t present any evidence at trial that the news story was about her specifically, the jury would have had insufficient evidence to reach a verdict in her favor.